 - 1. Applications in the 9% round will be separated into two classifications: Public Housing and General. - 2.
 Determine LIHTC eligibility based on the criteria in Section III.
 F. - 3.
 Score applications based on the criteria in Section III.
 G. - 4.
-Select the highest-scoring applications in the Public Housing and General Classifications subject to adjustments for the following, as necessary: - Within the General Classification, skip over higher-scoring applications to fulfill the 10% non-profit requirement; and - Within the General Classification, skip over higher scoring applications to award at least one new construction family development located where there is less than 10% assisted and deed restricted housing according to the C.G.S.
-Section 8-30g(k) and identified on the "Affordable Housing Appeals Procedure List", published by DOH.
+Select the highest-scoring applications in the Public Housing and General Classifications subject to adjustments for the following, as necessary: - Within the General Classification, skip over higher-scoring applications to fulfill the 10% non-profit requirement.